bobheadxi/bobheadxi.github.io/content/_posts/2018-2-1-object-casting-in-javascript.md

 ---

-**Update**: A reader asked about a line in these helpers that I think is pretty cool:
+**⚠️ Update**: A reader asked about a line in these helpers that I think is pretty cool:

 ```js
 return { [newKey]: target[key] };